zng-ui/zng/docs/optimize-release.md

 opt-level = "z" # instruct the compiler to optimize for size
 ```

+Note that the [`zng-template`] already setups something like this, you just need to fill in the release features on each crate and call `cargo do build-r -z`.

 ### Nightly

 If your project safety constraints allows the nightly compiler and an unstable feature you can enable `-Zshare-generics` to reduce size even more: